hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/api/_examples/iop/test_upload.md

 ## Overview

 This module contains an example of using the `IopClient` and `IopRequest` classes to upload a file using the AliExpress API.
-It demonstrates how to create a request, add parameters, including file parameters, execute the request, and handle the response.
+It demonStartes how to create a request, add parameters, including file parameters, execute the request, and handle the response.

 ## Table of Contents